Ledig stilling på Høyskolen Kristiania

 The position is funded by the Norwegian Research Council, via the Pilot-T grant in collaboration with the industry partner FluxLoop.
-The position requires a PhD degree in Computer Science, or related fields such as Software engineering, Mathematics, Data Science, Artificial Intelligence or Informatics.
+The position requires a PhD degree in Computer Science, or related fields such as Software engineering, Artificial Intelligence or Informatics.

 The successful candidate will be expected to conduct research of top-quality level, under the supervision of Prof. Tor-Morten Grønli, and publish in top ranked conferences and journals within the fields.
-The successful candidate will be members of the Mobile Technology Lab (MOTEL), and are expected to start the appointment as soon as possible and there are two positions available.
+The successful candidate will be members of the Mobile Technology Lab (MOTEL), and are expected to start the appointment as soon as possible.

 Candidates with PhD thesis in one of the following topics are strongly encouraged to apply: